yegiVH/Asgn3-Neural-Topic-Classification-for-Simplified-Chinese/README.md

 ### Above-chance performance

 With 7 classes, random chance gives 14.3%.
-The model achieves 27.1% on train, 26.3% on dev, and 25.0% on test — roughly **1.75× chance**.
+The mean-embedding model achieves 25.1% on train, 25.3% on dev, and 25.0% on test — roughly **1.76× chance**.
 The consistent improvement across all splits (including unseen test data) confirms that the model has genuinely learned something from the training signal and is not merely memorising: the weights were updated in a way that captures real distributional differences between character-level sentence vectors.

 That said, the absolute accuracy is poor.
 The core limitation is the input representation: averaging character vectors into a single fixed-length vector discards word order and sentence structure entirely, and compresses all topic signal into a 100-dimensional mean.
 A stronger representation — such as sentence-level pooling from a pre-trained Chinese BERT model — would likely yield substantially higher accuracy.